 Sky islands: bad trails & bureaucracy

-We planned our 2016 revisit carefully and followed official advice—but came out a day late and, apparently, in trouble with the Park Service.
-Our revisit might be a good metaphor for western wilderness hiking today: climate change, trail damage, and poorly managed rules that negatively impact the visitor experience.
+We planned the 2016 revisit carefully and followed official advice—but came out a day late and, apparently, in trouble with the Park Service.
+Our revisit might be a good metaphor for western wilderness hiking today: climate change, trail damage, and ill-considered rules that negatively impact the visitor experience.

 Prework & Planning Succeeded—Mostly

 For our 2016 revisit, we chose the end of March for minimal snow, maximum water, and mild weather.
-We queried the Forest Service on the Catalinas trails and water; we reserved Park Service campsites in the Rincons.
+The Forest Service was queried on the Catalina trails and water resources; we reserved Park Service campsites in the Rincons.
 We’d take the Arizona Trail (AZT) between the two ranges (AZT Passages 11b & 10).
-We left food and water drops along our route in the Catalinas since Forest Service (wrongly) predicted little water.
-We rented a car to drop our vehicle at the exit trailhead in Saguaro National Park.
-Our loop through Saguaro added miles but decreased odds of a vandalized vehicle at trail’s end.
-The car rental agency kindly dropped us off at the Pima Canyon Trailhead start.
+We left food and water drops along our route in the Catalinas since the Forest Service (wrongly) predicted little water.
+We rented a car to drop our vehicle at an exit trailhead in Saguaro National Park.
+Our loop through Saguaro added miles but decreased odds of a vandalized vehicle at the trail’s end.
+The car rental agency (Enterprise on Oracle Road) kindly dropped us off at the Pima Canyon Trailhead start.

 Crossing the Catalinas took almost three days.
-Recalling formerly gentle switchbacks between peaks and saddles, we scrabbled through washouts, dropped off boulders, crawled up steep chimneys, and inched along slidy sideslopes on trails eroded by fire damage and summer rains.
+Recalling formerly gentle switchbacks between peaks and saddles, we scrabbled washouts, dropped off boulders, crawled up steep chimneys, and inched along slidy sideslopes on trails eroded by fire damage and summer rains.
 A cold front met us with ridge winds, fog, and snow flurries.
 We saw day hikers but no one backpacking besides a European AZT thru-hiker with a light pack in West Fork Sabino Canyon.
 He streaked ahead, seeking a Summerhaven rest stop.
-Further up the mountain, we were saddened by a wind tunnel with down logs instead of big, old-growth Douglas-fir forest I recalled in Marshall Gulch.
+Further up the mountain, I was saddened by a wind tunnel with downed logs instead of the big old-growth Douglas-Fir forest I recalled in Marshall Gulch.

 To mimic the 1975 trek more closely, we took the Pusch Ridge Wilderness Bypass (mountain-bike and equestrian AZT route) following the ridgeline out of the Catalinas.
-Cindy’s knees whined at steep “stairs,” then sharp descents designed for thrilling bike drops.
-The winding, 10-mile AZT across the foothills of Redington Pass offered perfumed fields of Santa Catalina prairie clover and southwestern mock vervain, pools (despite “no water” warnings), and serene young AZT hikers.
+My knees whined at steep “stairs,” then sharp descents designed for thrilling bike drops.
+The winding, 10-mile AZT across foothills of Redington Pass offered perfumed fields of Santa Catalina prairie clover and southwestern mock vervain, pools (despite “no water” warnings), and serene, young AZT hikers.

 On a bony backbone ridge, as late afternoon shadows striped Tucson below, David called the Park Service’s backcountry office.
 Could we push back our reservations and leave our vehicle another day?
 After much paper shuffling, we got the okay.
-Right at dark we made it to the headwaters of intermittent Tanque Verde Wash, running well, and camped there in the Rincon Wilderness before the boundary of Saguaro.
+Right at dark we made it to the headwaters of the intermittent Tanque Verde wash, which was running well, and camped there in the Rincon Wilderness before the boundary of Saguaro.

-We hiked over Mica Mountain, meeting early-morning day hikers already returning to Reddington Pass.
-We saw more hikers on Mica and joined two campers at popular historic Manning Camp.
+We hiked over Mica Mountain, meeting early-morning day hikers already returning to Redington Pass.
+We saw more hikers on Mica and joined two campers at the popular and historic Manning Camp.
 We spent the afternoon day hiking familiar trails around the mountain.

 We saw more AZT hikers before we left that trail and dropped down Heartbreak Ridge to Happy Valley, another piney camp we had all to ourselves.
-We left packs there for a round trip steep climb to Rincon Peak.
-The rarely-used trail down Rincon Creek was brushy and washed out; the hot hike through desert to unused Madrona Ranger Station surprised us with views of luxury houses (just south of trail) on the former site of X-9 Ranch, still blocking public access.
+We left packs there for a round-trip, steep climb to Rincon Peak.
+The rarely-used trail down Rincon Creek was brushy and washed out; the hot hike through the desert to the unused Madrona Ranger Station surprised us with views of luxury houses (just south of trail) on the former site of the X-9 Ranch still blocking public access.
 Not surprisingly, the trail was little used until it joined the Quilter Trail (AZT) ascending the ridge above Grass Shack.
-Hiking in near-dark, we heard an Arizona Whip-poor-will calling and the welcome sound of running water near the campsites among big oaks and sycamores.
+Hiking in near-dark, we heard an Arizona (Mexican) whip-poor-will calling and the welcome sound of running water near the campsites among big oaks and sycamores.

-On Day10, we stood on Tanque Verde Peak to view an almost 360-degree panorama of our journey: rocky stair-step Catalinas to Mt.
-Lemmon; Mica Mountain and Rincon Peak, our final high point before we dropped 2,700 feet to hot Sonora Desert, then circled up and back to camp among oaks at Grass Shack.
+On Day 10, I stood on Tanque Verde Peak to view an almost 360-degree panorama of our journey: the rocky, stair-step Catalinas to Mt.
+Lemmon; Mica Mountain and Rincon Peak, our final high point before we dropped 4,000 feet to the hot Sonora Desert, then circled up and back to camp among the oaks at Grass Shack.
 Now we ambled into Juniper Basin for a brief break in the shade, annoying a black rattlesnake waiting to drink at the canyon pool.
-Its sudden rattle startled Cindy so much, she fell backward (away from the snake, luckily).
+Its sudden rattle startled me so much, I fell backwards (away from the snake, luckily).

 We descended ridges towards a green flow of mesquite parkland where subdivisions stopped.
-Hot sun and spring resumed.
-Purple blooms sprouting from the hedgehog cacti, yellow blossoms on prickly pear; tiny pink buttons on scraggy manzanita.
-At the trailhead, the GPS marked 114 miles and a 32,000 feet ascent and similar descent (or 575 feet average elevation change per mile).
+The hot sun and spring resumed: purple blooms sprouted from the hedgehog cacti, yellow blossoms appeared on prickly pear; tiny pink buttons smiled on scraggy Manzanita.
+At the trailhead, the GPS marked 114 miles and a 32,000-feet ascent and similar descent (or 575 feet average elevation change per mile).

-The Park Service allows overnight parking at Javelina Picnic Area for Tanque Verde Ridge Trailhead if you have campsite reservations in the wilderness, which we did.
-So Cindy was surprised to find an orange “violation” sticker on the window of our vehicle.
-She turned on her cell phone for a message from her sister: “Could you call the Park Service?
+The Park Service allows overnight parking at the Javelina Picnic Area for the Tanque Verde Ridge Trailhead if you have campsite reservations in the wilderness, which we did.
+As a result, I was surprised to find an orange “violation” sticker (to return from photo, click on upper right white x or text outside photo) on the window of our vehicle.
+I turned on my cell phone for a message from my sister: “Could you call the Park Service?
 They are worried about you.”

-For the 1975 trek, Cindy wanted to combine her skills as a journalism major with her passion for the outdoors.
-She pitched an article on our trek to the new (1973 startup) Backpacker magazine.
-She took copious notes during our trip; and sent in a typed manuscript with David’s photos and one of her as the author perched on a hill with her backpack.
+For the 1975 trek, I wanted to combine my skills as a journalism major with my passion for the outdoors.
+I pitched an article on our trek to the new (1973 startup) Backpacker magazine.
+I took copious notes during our trip, and I sent in my double-spaced, typed manuscript with David’s photos and one of me as the author perched on a hill with my backpack.
 The article was rejected.
-In 1980, Cindy sold Backpacker an article on backpacking cooking and got a check.
-It never was published.
+In 1980, I sold Backpacker an article on backpacking and cooking and got a check.
+The article never was published.

-In May, after finishing the 2016 trek, Cindy queried Backpacker by email.
+In May, after finishing the 2016 trek, I queried Backpacker by email.
 An editor suggested a 500-word version for the “Life List” section.
-She wrote and revised several times at editor request, but then heard nothing back.
-In 2017, a different Backpacker editor contacted her.
+I wrote and revised it several times at her request, but then heard nothing back.
+In 2017, a different Backpacker editor contacted me.
 He wanted a 700-word essay.
-The final version, which ran in the September 2017 edition, seemed more about the editor’s notions on senior hiking memories, but it was well-written and paid Cindy $500.
+The final version, which ran in the September 2017 edition, seemed more about the young editor’s notions on senior hiking memories, but it was well-written and paid me $500.
 Success at last!